 - Il Guerriero (The Warrior), a large bronze statue, by Fernando Botero, in Piazza Matteotti

 - Peace Frame by Nall in Piazza Crispi

-Via di Mezzo and Church of Sant’Antonio that houses sculptures by Jacopo della Quercia and Francesco di Valdambrino, and Botero’s frescoes Paradise and Inferno.
+- Via di Mezzo and Church of Sant’Antonio that displays sculptures by Jacopo della Quercia and Francesco di Valdambrino, and the frescoes ‘Paradise’ and ‘Inferno’ by Botero.

-Piazza Duomo and Duomo of San Martino with its Renaissance works of sculpture.
+- Piazza Duomo: Duomo of San Martino with its Renaissance sculptures and Baptistery

-Church and Convent of Sant’Agostino (if open).
-Today, the complex houses an exhibition of works of art by some of the most well-known contemporary artists in the world.
+- Church and Convent of Sant’Agostino, the complex houses an exhibition of works of art by some of the most well-known contemporary artists in the world.